AVA urges people not to feed pigeons amid a sharp rise in feedback about the birds

 She has received distressed calls from home-owners who are unable to open their windows because of the smell of pigeon droppings, which can accumulate to be “quite substantial” over time.

 In order to break the pigeon’s nesting habits, one solution is installing bird netting that prevents pigeons from landing on the ledge.
-Another bird-proofing solution is using bird spikes which are designed not to allow birds to land.
+Another strategy is using bird spikes which are designed not to allow pigeons to land.

 Ms Ngoi said that feeding pigeons with contraceptives can also be an effective strategy to in deal with the issue.